VinAIResearch/ViText2SQL/README.md

 	@inproceedings{vitext2sql,
-	    title     	= {{A Pilot Study of Text-to-SQL Semantic Parsing for Vietnamese}}, author    	= {Anh Tuan Nguyen and Mai Hoang Dao and Dat Quoc Nguyen}, booktitle   = {Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: Findings}, year      	= {2020},
+	    title     	= {{A Pilot Study of Text-to-SQL Semantic Parsing for Vietnamese}}, author    	= {Anh Tuan Nguyen and Mai Hoang Dao and Dat Quoc Nguyen}, booktitle   = {Findings of the Association for Computational Linguistics: EMNLP 2020}, year      	= {2020},
 	    pages       = {4079--4085}
 	}